 Use the resource below to answer the questions that follow.

 - How can human sewage throw ecosystems out of balance?
 What nutrient cycle(s) are involved?

-- How is the nitrogen cycle impacted by agriculture run-off?
+- How does agriculture run-off effect ecosystems?
 How does this change move through the food web?
 What can the result be?

 - How can drugs excreted by humans affect aquatic organisms?
 How does this affect the ecosystem?